jimmiebtlr/blog/ckvl8z97s003euis1dtqme2c9.md

-## Deep Learning Alternative Approach Idea
+## Deep Learning Alternative Approach

 Before we get started, I don't have great test results to show here.
 I'm largely showing an idea I have, and the code I've created to experiment with it.